opf/openproject/docs/user-guide/work-packages/exporting/README.md

 **Columns**

-The exported file will follow the columns that you activated for the work packages table.
+The exported file will display the columns that you activated for the work package table.
 With it, you can control the columns that will be contained in various formats.
 Please make sure to [save](../work-package-table-configuration/#save-work-package-views) the view you configured, as saving is a necessary precondition to keep the selected columns in the export.

 Some formats such as PDF will limit the number of columns available due to limitations of the PDF rendering engine to avoid overflowing the available space.